-- List of Cour - Student Cor urse Evaluations Classroom Observation Reports Record of N Najor Professional Development Activities For the past th Instructor; nree (3) years for applicants to the rank of Senior , nree (3) years for applicants to the rank of Master our (4) years for applicants to the rank of Distinguished For the past size Professor; x (6) years for applicants to the rank of Associate For the past fo our (4) years for applicants to the rank of Professor.
-Evidence indic ative of Excellence in Teaching: Sample cou irse svllabi irse teaching materials irse lesson content and assignments as documented in Populi ise resson content and assignments as documented in fforts to improve teaching effectiveness.
-Examples of nce may include development of new courses and course successful integration of technology into teaching, inary collaboration in teaching, assessment of learning notable contribution to one or more Core Competency, on of authentic intercultural learning experiences mentation of excellence in teaching. וויפוונמנוטוו טו פאנפוופוונפ ווו נפמנוווווצ.
-Evidence indic ative of Dedication to Professional Engagement : Statement of Teaching Philosophy of Professional Development goals professional development activities.
-Examples of such ay include presentation of academic papers at al conferences, chairing sessions, and serving as a ring such conferences; successful publication of peer- rticles in scholarly journals, or publication of critically hapters and monographs by a recognized publishing creative achievement in musical composition or dramatic , public musical or dramatic performance, and other terary endeavors; artistic exhibitions; writing review articles and editing professional proceedings; editing newsletters of professional organizations; writing editing, or reviewing textbooks; writing grant proposals or research reports for an agency or institution; serving as a consultant or collaborating with colleagues in one's field of expertise; presenting ongoing work to Institute and undergraduate faculty; serving as a guest-lecturer and engaging in interdisciplinary collaboration.
-Other documentation of dedication to professional engagement.
-Evidence indicative of Service to the Department, College, and Community : Service to the Institute or Department.
-Examples of such evidence may include active departmental participation, committee leadership, curriculum development, effective academic advisement of students, mentorship of new faculty, and collaboration with the Department Chair or IELI Director in the implementation of program goals and priorities.
-Service to the College.
-Examples of such evidence may include active Faculty Senate participation, effective leadership on collegewide standing and ad hoc committees, participation and support of College events, contribution to College liturgical services, leadership in the Religious Formation Program, and provision of student services in the Student Resource Center and ESL tutoring.
-Service to the Community.
+Cover Letter addressed to the Vice President for Academic Affairs; Updated Curriculum Vitae; Copies of the following documents for the indicated time period: Annual Faculty Evaluations List of Courses Taught Student Course Evaluations Classroom Observation Reports Record of Major Professional Development Activities For the past three (3) years for applicants to the rank of Senior Instructor; For the past three (3) years for applicants to the rank of Master Instructor; For the past four (4) years for applicants to the rank of Distinguished Instructor For the past six (6) years for applicants to the rank of Associate Professor; For the past four (4) years for applicants to the rank of Professor.
+Evidence indicative of Excellence in Teaching: Sample course syllabi Sample course teaching materials Sample course lesson content and assignments as documented in Populi Record of efforts to improve teaching effectiveness.
+Examples of such evidence may include development of new courses and course materials, successful integration of technology into teaching, interdisciplinary collaboration in teaching, assessment of learning outcomes, notable contribution to one or more Core Competency, and provision of authentic intercultural learning experiences Other documentation of excellence in teaching.
+Evidence indicative of Dedication to Professional Engagement : Statement of Teaching Philosophy Statement of Professional Development goals

+- Record of professional development activities.
+Examples of such evidence may include presentation of academic papers at professional conferences, chairing sessions, and serving as a panelist during such conferences; successful publication of peerreviewed articles in scholarly journals, or publication of critically reviewed chapters and monographs by a recognized publishing company; creative achievement in musical composition or dramatic production, public musical or dramatic performance, and other artistic or literary endeavors; artistic exhibitions; writing review articles and editing professional proceedings; editing newsletters of professional organizations; writing editing, or reviewing textbooks; writing grant proposals or research reports for an agency or institution; serving as a consultant or collaborating with colleagues in one's field of expertise; presenting ongoing work to Institute and undergraduate faculty; serving as a guest-lecturer and engaging in interdisciplinary collaboration. - Other documentation of dedication to professional engagement.

+Evidence indicative of Service to the Department, College, and Community:

+- Service to the Institute or Department.
+Examples of such evidence may include active departmental participation, committee leadership, curriculum development, effective academic advisement of students, mentorship of new faculty, and collaboration with the Department Chair or IELI Director in the implementation of program goals and priorities. - Service to the College.
+Examples of such evidence may include active Faculty Senate participation, effective leadership on collegewide standing and ad hoc committees, participation and support of College events, contribution to College liturgical services, leadership in the Religious Formation Program, and provision of student services in the Student Resource Center and ESL tutoring. - Service to the Community.
 Examples of such evidence may include active participation and leadership in civil, educational, and church organizations, leadership on institutional boards, and contribution of time and energy to local community events and initiatives.

-Additional requirements for Department Chairs and IELI Director only: In addition to the above data required of all faculty, Department Chairs and the IELI Director who submit applications for promotion in academic rank must also include in the Service Report Portfolio evidence of quality performance of their responsibilities including: Orientation and mentorship of new faculty members Effective supervision of student advisement by department or institute faculty Leadership in curriculum development Successful accomplishment of the scheduled program review, Successful accomplishment of the scheduled program review, including the self-study, external review, and action plan Timely and substantive evaluation of faculty within the Department or Institute
+Additional requirements for Department Chairs and IELI Director only: